Seal (emblem): Ancient Near East

 Seals were used in the earliest civilizations and are of considerable importance in archaeology and art history.
 In ancient Mesopotamia carved or engraved cylinder seals in stone or other materials were used.
 These could be rolled along to create an impression on clay (which could be repeated indefinitely), and used as labels on consignments of trade goods, or for other purposes.
 They are normally hollow and it is presumed that they were worn on a string or chain round the neck.
 Many have only images, often very finely carved, with no writing, while others have both.
 From ancient Egypt seals in the form of signet rings, including some with the names of kings, have been found; these tend to show only names in hieroglyphics.

-Recently, seals datable to the Himyarite age have come to light in South Arabia.
-One example shows a name written in Aramaic (Yitsḥaq bar Ḥanina) engraved in reverse so as to read correctly in the impression.

 Ancient Greece and Rome

 From the beginning of the 3rd millennium BC until the Middle Ages, seals of various kinds were in production in the Aegean islands and mainland Greece.
 In the Early Minoan age these were formed of soft stone and ivory and show particular characteristic forms.
 By the Middle Minoan age a new set for seal forms, motifs and materials appear.
 Hard stone requires new rotary carving techniques.
 The Late Bronze Age is the time par excellence of the lens-shaped seal and the seal ring, which continued into the Archaic, Classical and Hellenistic periods, in the form of pictorial engraved gems.
 These were a major luxury art form and became keenly collected, with King Mithridates VI of Pontus the first major collector according to Pliny the Elder.
 His collection fell as booty to Pompey the Great, who deposited it in a temple in Rome.
 Engraved gems continued to be produced and collected until the 19th century.
 Pliny also explained the significance of the signet ring, and how over time this ring was worn on the little finger.